Sanzar Kakar

-Sanzar Kakar is an entrepreneur and business leader.
-Kakar is the Chairman of AHG, an international professional business services firm.
+Sanzar Kakar is an international entrepreneur and business leader.
+Kakar is the owner of a diversified number of professional businesses.

 Education

 Kakar attended elementary school at Beaconhouse Public School in Peshawar, Pakistan; middle school at Moundridge Middle School in Moundridge, Kansas; and high school at International School of Islamabad in Islamabad, Pakistan.
 Kakar participated or organized a number of Model United Nations conferences around the world, including in Kabul, Beijing, The Hague, Montreal, Washington, Berkeley and Sharm-e-Sheikh.

 Kakar graduated from the University of Pennsylvania with a Bachelor of Science in engineering, majoring in computer science engineering and minoring in economics.
 Kakar worked in New Jersey and New York before moving to Kabul, Afghanistan.
 Kakar also completed a master's program at Warwick Business School, University of Warwick in Coventry, United Kingdom, graduating with a Master of Business Administration, focusing on entrepreneurship and finance.

 Kakar has attended Executive Education programs including Harvard Business School's Owner/President Management (OPM) and the Harvard Leadership Program for Moore Global.